mckellardw/slide_snake/README.md

 # `slide_snake`
 ![slide_snake](images/slide_snake_logo.png)
-**Preprocessing, alignment, QC, and quantification workflow for SlideSeq data**
+## **Flexible preprocessing, alignment, and quantification workflow for SlideSeq data**

-The goal of this project is to build a workflow for assessing different alignment parameterizations, and digging into artifacts.
+The goal of this project is to build a workflow for assessing different preprocessing & alignment configurations, and digging into artifacts.

 ***Contributions are welcome!***

 See the companion workflow for 10x Genomics' chemistries [here](https://github.com/mckellardw/txg_snake).

 ## Dependencies: